benducke/Network-reconstruction-tools-for-GRASS-GIS/README.md

 1. Determine the directory where GRASS GIS is installed on your Linux-based OS (often this will be "/usr/local/grass" or "/opt/grass").
 2. Copy the "v.net.*" set of script files into the "scripts" subdirectory of your GRASS installation.
 3. Set the executable bit ("+x") for all of the above files (use "chmod").
-4. Copy the manual page "description.html" for each module to the "docs" subdirectory of your GRASS installation, renaming it to match each module's name with the extension ".html" (e.g. for v.net.models the target name would be "v.net.models.html").
+4. Copy the manual page "description.html" for each module to the "docs" subdirectory of your GRASS installation, changing "description" to the name of the module (e.g. for v.net.models the correct file name would be "v.net.models.html").
 5. Also copy all ".png" files (they are the illustrations for the manual page) into the "docs" subdirectory of your GRASS installation.

 For use via the QGIS Processing plug-in: